 We start off from Reykjavík and drive through the fertile farmlands of southern Iceland.
 Soon the snow-covered peak of Hekla, Iceland’s most famous active volcano, comes into view.
 Hekla was notorious in medieval Europe as it was believed to be the entrance to hell.
 Hekla has erupted approximately 20 times since the county was settled in the ninth century.

 The variations in the lava and vegetation shaped by the forces of erosion create a spectacular setting for the volcano.
 We drive up to the vicinity of lava field formed during the 2000 eruption.
-If weather permits, we continue our climb up to 900 meters above sea level to a beautiful viewpoint.
 From this height, we can enjoy a splendid view of the surrounding region.

 We will get a chance to enjoy the vista over the hidden gem Sigöldufoss waterfall, one of the most photogenic places in Iceland with gushing glacier water dropping vertically down from black basalt columns.
 A true sight for sore eyes!